-In Northern Ireland, the percentage of people testing positive decreased among all ages.
+In Northern Ireland, the percentage of people testing positive decreased across all ages in recent weeks.

 It should be noted that there is high uncertainty around these trends due to the relatively smaller number of people included in this analysis, so caution should be taken in interpreting the results.
 In addition, caution should be taken in over-interpreting any small movements in the latest trend.